Strawberry Cake with Cream Cheese Frosting

 - Divide batter evenly among the two pans.
 Give the pans a gentle shake to level out the tops.
 Bake 20-25 minutes just until toothpick inserted in center has a few tender crumbs attached.
 Watch carefully so it does not over bake and become dry.
 Let cakes rest at room temp for 10 minutes and turn out onto wire racks.
 Let cool completely before frosting.

-- For the Frosting: In stand mixer using paddle attachment, beat butter on medium speed until it is light, pale yellow, and fluffy.
+- In stand mixer using paddle attachment, beat butter on medium speed until it is light, pale yellow, and fluffy.
 Add cream cheese and beat until combined.
 Reduce speed to low and add confectioner's sugar and beat until combined.
 Add the strawberry puree and mix just until combined.
 Place frosting in fridge about an hour before use.
 Frosted dessert should be kept in fridge until ready to serve.
 This frosting is best suited for spreading rather than piping, as it is smooth and creamy soft.